Landscape Design · New York City

 Permitting & Board Submissions

-For landscape projects requiring DOB permits — rooftop structures, new decking above certain thresholds, or significant drainage modifications — ArcheA Studio prepares and files all necessary applications in DOB NOW.
-For properties in landmark districts, we prepare LPC submissions for any outdoor elements visible from the street.
-For co-op and condo projects, we prepare the architectural documentation required for building board approval.
+For projects requiring DOB permits — rooftop structures, new decking above certain thresholds, significant drainage modifications — ArcheA Studio prepares and files all necessary applications in DOB NOW.
+For landmark district properties, we prepare LPC submissions.
+For co-op and condo projects, we prepare documentation for building board approval.

 06